ErnestoVivas/Multiconsult-ppcc/README.md

 ## What is this?
 This software processes load curve data that was obtained from power consumption measurements.
 The program allows to import different measurement files and categorize the data in different sectors and subcategories, that can also be customized (e.g. industrial-chemistry, commercial-education, etc.).
-After importing measurements there are various functions to analyze the data, for example to calculate the average of the measurements of specific days or categories, to visualize the calculated values in a diagram and to export the diagram either as a picture or an excel file.
+After importing measurements there are various functions to analyze the data, for example to calculate the average of the measurements of specific days or categories, to visualize the calculated values in a diagram and to export the diagram either as a picture or as an excel file.

 The program is being developed in C++11 with QtCreator 6.0.1, using Qt 5.15.2 (GPL v3 license) and the QXlsx library (MIT license) to read/write excel files.
 It was tested with Windows 10.